fruizg0302/fruizg0302/README.md

 ## 🎯 What I'm Up To

-Currently **Tech Lead at [Bugcrowd](https://www.bugcrowd.com/)**, where I ship secure Ruby on Rails systems for the cybersecurity platform.
+Currently **at [Bugcrowd](https://www.bugcrowd.com/)**, where I ship secure Ruby on Rails systems for the cybersecurity platform.
 Also working with clients through [Encora Inc.](https://www.encora.com/) — because variety keeps things interesting.

 ## 🛠️ The Stack

 **Core:** Ruby on Rails · React · TypeScript · GraphQL · PostgreSQL
-**Also fluent in:** Elixir · Phoenix · Java · Spring · Node.js
+**Also fluent in:** Elixir · Phoenix · Kotlin · Spring · Node.js
 **Currently exploring:** Nix · Terraform · Kafka · Anything with a good REPL

 ## 📚 Learning Never Stops